Analytics206/erp_manufacturing/docs/02-business_requirements.md

 ## 11. Executive Summary

-The purpose of the Valor ERP project is to develop a custom ERP SaaS platform tailored for a metalworking company.
+The purpose of the Manufacturing ERP project is to develop a custom ERP SaaS platform tailored for a manufacturing company.
 The system will manage customer estimates, job tracking, inventory control, time & attendance, invoicing, and reporting.
 It will streamline business operations, enable remote and asynchronous work, and prioritize beautiful, modern UI/UX with a developer-empowered, AI-augmented build process.

 ## 12. Objectives
 - Enable efficient estimate-to-invoice workflows.